kisorniru/API-Base-Project/notes/idea.md

 ## Django thought

 Django feels like the right later step because the starter can stay boring while still covering routing, settings, auth, and tests.

+## Django setup update

+The first real setup should include only the pieces needed for an API: settings, URLs, DRF, and a health route.